Swimming is an excellent form of low-impact exercise for seniors so today we will talk about swimming exercises for seniors!

 Different forms of exercise help to achieve this.
 For cardiovascular health endurance-based exercises like jogging, cycling or kayaking are optimal.
 For strength and muscle mass, different forms of strength training are optimal.

 There isn’t a perfect line when exercise becomes endurance based and when it becomes strength-based.
-While it is true that for strength purposes you should do exercises with weights that allow you to do around 20 repetitions at maximum, any exercise that activates your muscles will help you maintain your strength levels.
+While it is true that for optimal strength training, you should do exercises with weights that allow you to do around 20 repetitions at maximum, any exercise that activates your muscles will help you maintain your strength levels.

 Likewise, strength training done with heavy weights will also improve your cardiovascular health more than being sedentary, so it’s all about personal preference and how optimized you want your training to be.